-these banana chips can also be had in fasting or vrat during the navratri festival. before the fasting period starts, you can just make a good batch and store in an air-tight container. these are fried, so obviously they will be loaded with calories.
+These Banana chips can also be had in fasting or Vrat during the Navratri festival.
+Before the fasting period starts, you can just make a good batch and store in an air-tight container.
+These are fried, so obviously they will be loaded with calories.

-i have sliced the banana with a mandoline in a bowl of water first. the slices are kept in the water, so that they don’t darken. i then drained them batch by batch, wiped them dry with clean kitchen towels and then fried. you can also directly slice the banana in the oil and fry. though this requires some practice.
+- I have sliced the banana with a mandoline in a bowl of water first.
+The slices are kept in the water, so that they don’t darken.
+I then drained them batch by batch, wiped them dry with clean kitchen towels and then fried.
+You can also directly slice the banana in the oil and fry.
+Though this requires some practice.

-- While frying, don’t add too much of the slices and don’t overcrowd. the slices stick to each other and don’t become crisp. so you have to fry in batches.
+- While frying, don’t add too much of the slices and don’t overcrowd.
+The slices stick to each other and don’t become crisp.
+So you have to fry in batches.

-keep in mind, that your fingers will also blacken when slicing the raw banana, but thats a small price you have to pay to enjoy these homemade banana chips.
+Keep in mind, that your fingers will also blacken when slicing the raw banana, but thats a small price you have to pay to enjoy these homemade banana chips.

-- 4 medium raw bananas
+- 4 medium sized raw bananas

-- 3-4 cups water
+- 3 to 4 cups water

-- salt and freshly crushed black pepper as required
+- freshly crushed black pepper as required

 - oil for deep frying

-- peel one banana first.
+- Peel one banana first.

-- pour the water in a bowl.
+- Pour the water in a bowl.

-- using a mandoline slicer, slice the banana directly into a bowl of water. so that the slices fall in the water.
+- Using a mandoline slicer, slice the banana directly into a bowl of water.
+So that the slices fall in the water.

-- slice the rest of the banana in a similar way.
+- Take another banana and slice in the same way. slice the rest of the banana in a similar way.

-- heat oil for deep frying in a kadai or wok.
+- Heat oil for deep frying in a kadai or wok.

-- remove some of the banana slices from the bowl of water and dry them with clean kitchen towels or napkins.
+- Remove some of the banana slices from the bowl of water and dry them with clean kitchen towels or napkins.

-- stir with a slotted spoon so that the slices don't stick to each other.
+- Stir with a slotted spoon so that the slices don't stick to each other.

-- fry till you see the sizzling & bubbles in the oil becoming less and less and almost disappear.
+- Fry till you see the sizzling & bubbles in the oil becoming less and less and almost disappear.

-- the slices would have changed color and become crisp also.
+- The slices would have changed color and become crisp also.

-- remove the fried banana chips with slotted spoon and then drain on paper towels.
+- Remove the fried banana chips with slotted spoon and then drain on paper towels.

-- when they are cooled, immediately place them in an airtight jar or a container and cover the lid tightly.
+- When they are cooled, immediately place them in an airtight jar or a container and cover the lid tightly.

-- when all the banana chips are done and inside the jar, then sprinkle salt and pepper in the jar. shake the jar.
+- When all the banana chips are done and inside the jar, then sprinkle salt and pepper in the jar.
+Shake the jar.

-- serve the banana chips whenever you or your family wants them.
+- Serve the banana chips whenever you or your family wants them.